enricopiseddu/lendingPool/README.md

 **_Variable and stable borrow rate_**
 When using Aave, users can decide to open a borrow position with stable or variable rate.
 A stable rate ensures users expect (almost exactly) how much they will pay in interests.
 A variable rate is a rate that adjusts according the market’s offer and demand.
 In particular, it depends on the actual and the optimal utilization rate of the reserve and some constants.
 In this work, only variable borrow rate is used because the implementation of a stable borrow rate requires a continuous rebalancing process for each user.

+In Aave's implementation, this difference notices in the [borrow function](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPool.sol#L388).
+This function takes in input an integer called "interestRateMode": this parameter set to zero indicates that the _msg.sender_ wants to borrow at a stable rate, and set to 1 at a variable rate.

 **_Lending Pool configuration_**
 In Aave it is possible to configure each reserve, in particular, each of them can be actived, freezed and enabled as collateral.
 An active and unfreezed reserve accepts deposits and borrows, while a freezed reserve accepts only repay and liquidation actions.
 These actions, in Aave, can be executed by a smart contract called “Lending Pool Configurator”.
 In this work, these actions are unnecessary because once a reserve is added, it is ready to accept deposits (also as collateral) and borrows actions.